ParliRobo/ParliRobo.github.io/README.md

 The released part can be found [here](https://github.com/ParliRobo/ParliRobo.github.io/tree/main/code).

 ## Data Release
-Currently, we have released a portion of the representative sample data (with proper anonymization) for references [here](https://github.com/ParliRobo/ParliRobo.github.io/tree/main/sample_dataset).
+Currently, we have released a portion of the representative sample data (with proper anonymization) for reference [here](https://github.com/ParliRobo/ParliRobo.github.io/tree/main/sample_dataset).
 As to the full dataset, we are still in discussion with the authority to what extent can it be released.
-We will make the rest dataset in public as soon as possible after receiving permissions and desensitizing the dataset.
+We will make the rest dataset in public as soon as possible after receiving the permission and desensitizing the dataset.

-These data are organized in interaction_delay.xlsx, mini-Turing_Test.xls, real-time_gaming_information.xlsx, respectively (for detailed data, please click [here](https://github.com/ParliRobo/ParliRobo.github.io/tree/main/sample_dataset)).
+These data are organized in interaction_delay.xlsx, mini-Turing_Test.xls, and real-time_gaming_information.xlsx, respectively (for detailed data, please click [here](https://github.com/ParliRobo/ParliRobo.github.io/tree/main/sample_dataset)).
 For each file, we list the specific information coupled with the regarding description as follows.
 ```
 sample-dataset
 |---- interaction_delay.xlsx